Almond Flour Brownies

 Notes

-• Store the brownies in an airtight container in the fridge or on the counter.
+• To Store: Keep the brownies in an airtight container on the counter for 3-4 days or in the fridge for up to a week.

 • Mama says, “Check your labels!”